hyphanet/scripts/README.md

 date before starting the release.
 Ensure the bundled plugins in the `FreenetReleased` (or equivalent) directory are up to date as well.

 The first release with an environment, run these steps individually to get all the configuration right.
-Once everything works, run `release-build [build number]`, which automates running these steps:
+Once everything works, run `release-build [build number] build`, which automates running these steps:

 0. `update-bookmarks` updates the default bookmark editions and commits if any changes have been made.